Pro Pickleball

 Genie Bouchard is debatably the most famous tennis player to convert to pickleball, which the PPA Tour announced recently.
 But as far as anyone can tell, she has picked up a paddle only a handful of times.

-In contrast, the Bryan Brothers have made it crystal clear that should they come to an agreement with Major League Pickleball and the PPA Tour, it won't just be for show.
+In contrast, the Bryan Brothers pickleball mission has been made crystal clear: should they come to an agreement with Major League Pickleball and the PPA Tour, it won't just be for show.
 The goal is to win.

 In fact, we hear that a number of producers are interested documenting the entire journey under the premise of all or nothing.
 While the twins are humble enough to understand that it won't be an easy road, their goal is to ascend to #1, and they're willing to put in the work.